riverita16/Scaly-Steals/README.md

 ## TODOS
 Client front:
+- add user id to product schema
+- add product id to list in user schema
+- add to cart functionality
+- saved, cart, profile page
+- implement like button
+- allow managing of sort and limit in server side props
 - fix text display fitting on listing
 - apply template
+- fix clothing and vehicle svgs

 Sign up backend (copy from admin panel):
 - implement sign in with other credentials